Field-effect tetrode: Current–voltage relationship

 where the $G_{i}$ are the low-voltage conductance of the channels and $V_p$ is the pinch-off voltage (assumed to be the same for each channel).

 Applications

 The field-effect tetrode can be used as a highly linear electronically variable resistor – resistance is not modulated by signal voltage.
 Signal voltage can exceed bias voltage, pinch-off voltage, and junction breakdown voltage.
 The limit is dependent on dissipation.
 Signal current flows in inverse proportion to the channel resistances.
 The signal does not modulate the depletion layer, so the tetrode can perform at high frequencies.
 The tuning ratio can be very large – the high resistance limit is in the megohms range for symmetrical pinch-off conditions.

+MOS tetrodes and dual-gate MOSFETs

+In radio-frequency electronics, the term MOS tetrode has been used to describe dual-gate MOSFETs, in which two separate gate electrodes control a single conduction channel.
+These devices were developed for RF amplifier applications, where one gate is used for signal input and the other for gain control, reducing feedback in a manner analogous to a screen grid.
+Their multi-gate structure provides good dynamic range and improved high-frequency performance, and they are often analyzed as cascode stages to explain their behavior at VHF frequencies.

+In planar MOS devices, the bulk (or body) terminal affects channel conduction through the body–channel junction, functioning as a junction gate.
+The bulk is often tied to the source to remove body effect and stabilize threshold voltage.
+In other uses, the bulk is biased to control threshold voltage or reduce leakage, particularly in memory circuits.
+In low-voltage designs, the bulk has also been used directly as an amplifier input when the input signal is low relative to the threshold voltage.